cisco-sas/kitty/docs/source/tutorials/client_fuzzing.rst

 ``None``, the stack handles the request aproprietly, otherwise, it returns the result of ``get_mutation`` to the target.

-Here's an example of (psuedo) client hook:
+Here's an example of (pseudo) client hook:

 .. code:: python